Reviewed by: Jay. D

 Bench back pad doesn’t include a near-vertical for seated shoulder presses

-Before rushing out and buying an Olympic bench, it might be worth taking a few minutes to read our buyer’s guide; here, I’ll explain all you need to know about which features you should be looking for when buying any Olympic weight bench.
+Before rushing out to buy an Olympic bench, it might be worth taking a few minutes to read our buyer’s guide; here, I’ll explain what features you should look for when buying an Olympic weight bench.

 How Important is The Weight of a Bench?